Who was responsible for Boystown Beaudesert?

 Does yourtown operate a residential school for boys?

-No. Boystown Beaudesert closed in 2001 and we do not operate any residential schools.
+No. Boystown Beaudesert closed in 2001 and yourtown does not operate any residential schools.

 What steps has yourtown taken to ensure that these types of abuse never happen at yourtown?

-yourtown has stringent recruiting procedures that include working with children and background checks.
-We have rigorous policies and protocols for child safety and reporting.
+yourtown is committed to upholding the National Safeguarding Standards and as such has stringent recruiting procedures that include working with children and background checks and a range of policies and protocols for safeguarding and reporting.
 Additionally, our various programs are regularly audited and evaluated to ensure services are delivered to the highest standards of quality, professionalism and ethical values.
-This process includes researchers interacting directly with clients to ensure that their voices are heard.
+This includes genuine engagement with children and young people within those programs.

 Yes.
-We do have Brothers working in yourtown who along with staff focus on providing the very best service we can to those who turn to us.
+We do have Brothers working in yourtown who, along with staff, focus on providing the very best service we can to those who turn to us.
 It is unfortunate that the actions of some may tarnish the good works of others.
-The Brothers, like all yourtown staff, work to the highest standards of child protection and the needs of our clients are of paramount importance to us.
+The Brothers, like all yourtown staff, work to the highest standards of child protection and the needs of young people are of paramount importance to us.

 No, they have not been employed by yourtown.